 The 2020 CDBG allocation of \$616,257 will be utilized for the program year to fund multiple projects and activities to benefit LMI persons directly or indirectly.
 The CDBG-CV allocations as part of Coronavirus Aid, Relief, and Economic Security Act (CARES Act) enacted on March 27, 2020.
 The City received \$362,524 CDBG-CV funding.
-Funds will be for Small Business Emergency Grants and program planning and administration for activities associated with the response to COVID-19.
+Funds will be for Small Business Emergency Grants for activities associated with the response to COVID-19.